frederic-perez/AmE-dictionary/data/idioms.md

 __no worries__ :four: No worries is an expression seen in Australian, British and New Zealand English meaning “do not worry about that”, “that’s all right”, or “sure thing.”
 It is similar to the American English _no problem._
 __no-brainer__ A very easy or obvious choice, decision, or solution.
 (So easy or obvious that it is humorously said to require no brain.) _The answer to the riddle was a total no-brainer—I don’t know why it took me so long to figure out!_
 __not (one’s) first rodeo__ :two: One is experienced with a certain situation, especially in relation to potential pitfalls or deceitful practices by others. _Don’t think I’ll fall for that old trick.
 This isn’t my first rodeo, you know._
+__not be lost on (someone)__ To have a significant or noticeable impact or effect on someone; to be valued, appreciated, or understood by someone. _I hope all our efforts to help your career have not been lost on you, John._
 __not by any means__ Not in any way; not at all; absolutely not.
 __not have a hope in hell (of doing something)__ To not have any chance at all of doing or achieving something.
 __not have all day__ To be in a rush; to not have much or any time to spare.
 Usually used in the present tense.